bluenote10/oop_utils/README.md

       # methods...
     ```
     It is clear what can/cannot change about an object.
-- In constrast to having explicit object fields, there are no name conflicts in class hierarchies.
+- In contrast to having explicit object fields, there are no name conflicts in class hierarchies.
 For instance:
     ```nim
     class(UiComponent):
       var state: SomeRenderState